 We meet all the buyers in exhibitions itself.
 If we meet 10 buyers here, 2 agree to come with us to Himachal.
 If they come to Himachal then they become clients for the lifetime, that is for sure.

-On an average, we have 7-8 buyers each year visiting us in Himachal.
+On average, we have 7-8 buyers each year visiting us in Himachal.
 Otherwise, we have domestic buyers visiting us daily.

 There is another big challenge, not just for us, but for Indian manufacturers in general.
 Recently, we had participated in an innovation competition in China.
 Although we were called for the semi-final round in China, we couldn’t clear it due to one thing we didn’t even realize could be a problem – language.
 Every country’s government had sent language interpreters along with the teams and the Indian teams were the only ones who lacked in this area.